jrmlhermitte/blog/_posts/2021-05-23-voting_authority_1_problem.md

 true.
 A good example is two cat classifiers trained on the same pretrained network but with different parameters.
-In this case, these will not be independent because they will likely start with the same initial features (i.e. given classifier "A" predicts that the image is a cat because it has a tail and tall ears, classifier "B" will probably also likely classify it as a cat).
+In this case, these will not be independent because they will likely start with the same initial features (i.e. given classifier A predicts that the image is a cat because it has a tail and tall ears, classifier B will probably also likely classify it as a cat).
 However, the case of web scraping will often be independent enough.
 A good example is something that looks for article titles from different metadata, say the <code>&lt;title&gt;</code>